A Massively Parallel Interior-Point Method for Arrowhead Linear Programs with Local Linking Structure: Interior-point methods for linear programming

 \subsection{Notation}

-We often write $0$ for a zero-vector or matrix; we will explain further when the context requires it.
+We often write $0$ for a zero-vector or matrix.
 As is often the case, we omit zero entries for large matrices with more complicated block structures.
-We sometimes write $0$ and omit entries whenever it helps depict a given matrix block structure. $I_n$ denotes the identity matrix of order $n$.
+We sometimes selectively write $0$ and omit entries, whenever it helps depict a given matrix block structure. $I_n$ denotes the identity matrix of order $n$.
 When it is clear from the context, we omit the index and write $I$.
 The vector consisting of all ones, e.g., $(1,\dots,1)\T\in\R^n$, will be denoted by $\vecOnes$.
 For a vector $x \in \R^n$, $X = \diag(x) \in \R^{n \times n}$ denotes the diagonal matrix with $x$ on its diagonal.
-For a given matrix $A \in \R^{m \times n}$ and two subsets $I \subset \{1, \dots, m\}$, $J \subset\{1, \dots, n\}$, we refer to the sub-matrix build from $A$ by taking only the rows/columns indicated by $I/J$ as $A_{I,.}$ /$A_{.,J}$ respectively.
+For a given matrix $A \in \R^{m \times n}$ and two subsets $I \subset \{1, \dots, m\}$, $J \subset\{1, \dots, n\}$, we refer to the submatrix built from $A$ by taking only the rows/columns indicated by $I/J$ as $A_{I,.}$ /$A_{.,J}$ respectively.